 - In BioShock Infinite you can always explore a little bit, find hidden caches, and even go back to the beginning, until you enter a different universe, but there is a set plot, and the only choices you can make are what upgrades you want to make, which enemy to kill first, and when you want to continue on with the plot.
 Nothing you do will affect the ending.
 In fact, the game deliberately invokes railroading with apparently important but really insignificant decisions to explore its theme about the illusion of choice in linear games, and the ending itself drives home the point that none of your choices mattered.

 - Played with in Ocarina of Time.
-Although the narration railroads you to complete the temples in a certain order, the gameplay itself is a little more open (so long as you grab the special treasure in each temple, you can do the Fire Temple and Water Temple before the Forest Temple and the Spirit Temple before the Shadow Temple, for instance).
+Although the narration railroads you to complete the temples in a certain order, the gameplay itself is a little more open.
+So long as you grab the dungeon item in each temple, you can just leave and complete the Fire Temple and/or Water Temple before completing the Forest Temple, and the Spirit Temple before the Shadow Temple.
 But first-time players would have no way of knowing this.
 Also, thanks to a programming quirk the game only checks to see if you've actually beaten the Shadow and Spirit Temple and merely assumes you beat the rest if you did.

 - Speaking of Zelda, A Link Between Worlds deliberately goes out of its way to avert this trope.
-It does this by bucking the traditional formula of "use the dungeon item you received to reach the next dungeon"; instead, nearly all of the major items are available to you at the beginning of the game, sold by the merchant Ravio.
-You can choose to rent the items for a cheaper price, or buy them and thus ensure they'll be yours forever.
+It does this by bucking by-then fifteen year old tradition of "use the dungeon item you received to reach the next dungeon"; instead, nearly all of the major items are available to you at the beginning of the game, sold by the merchant Ravio.
+You can choose to rent the items for a cheaper price, or buy them and thus ensure they'll be yours forever (which also allows you to upgrade them).
 While certain dungeons do require specific items (especially among the first three dungeons, which outright tell you what you'll need), the majority of the game's levels can be beaten with any combination of tools.
 Thus, you're pretty much free to do the dungeons in whatever order you like (the only exception is a certain dungeon which requires an item you can't get until you clear another dungeon).

 - Tales of Xillia 2 does this by using Ludger's debt.
 The debt puts travel restrictions onto the entire party, meaning they are not allowed to travel to a new city, unless a certain amount of the debt has been paid off.
 And walking to a new city counts under these restrictions, so the player cannot by-pass that.